cornelltech/computational-health-seminar/README.md

 ============================

 ### Course description:
+An overview of computational issues that arise in the clinical practice of medicine.
+Topics include the role of IT in clinical practice; medical imaging problems in CT and MR; data mining; clinical decision support; workflow optimization; electronic medical records and health care IT standards.
+Lectures are given primarily by attending physicians from the Department of Radiology at Weill Cornell Medical College.
+Open to students at all levels.

+### Logistics
 This is a 1 credit S/U seminar taught at Cornell NYC Tech and broadcast to Ithaca.
 The lectures will typically be given by physicians or researchers at Weill Cornell Medical College.

-### Logistics
 Wednesday 1:15-2:15.
 Room in Ithaca is Gates 114, room in NYC is TBD.
-There is no class on 1/22/14, the first lecture will be 1/29/14.
+The first lecture will be 2/12/14.

 ### Staff
 * Professor: Ramin Zabih, rdz@cs.cornell.edu (Cornell NYC Tech)